siddhant-khisty/TheWallpapers/README.md

 # This is cool Desktop wallpapers  directory  🙂

-- **I'm Penetration Tester,and as my profession requires, I work with many operation system and $userenv.Finding a good wallpaper is burdensome.Many of us have gone through same.
+- **I'm Penetration Tester & as my profession requires, I work with many operation system and $userenv.Finding a good wallpaper is burdensome.Many of us have gone through same.
 So I decided to take this problem seriously and rest is history.**

 ![GitHub repo size](https://img.shields.io/github/repo-size/abhaytaras7/wallpapers?color=gold&logo=lol&logoColor=pink)